rahul-gupta-lightfury/Cerebrus/docs/ui/THEME_SPECIFICATION.md

 - Theme loader module in `cerebrus/ui/theme.py`:
   - Loads theme config.
-  - Applies settings to ImGui style object on startup.
+  - Applies settings to the Dear PyGui style object on startup.
   - Exposes a function to switch themes at runtime.

 ## Accessibility